LarsNorlander/dev-diary/README.md

 ### 7:56 AM

 I finished all the test cases now for the technical documentation.
 What's left now is to properly style the doc and then submit it.

+### 6:12 PM

+Styles have been applied and it's working pretty much as intended.
+I've submitted it and now, only one project remains.

+## July 5, 2018

+### 7:56 AM

+For the most part I just got to create the base project and look at how the sample works.
+I'll do more work later.